passport sBahamas

 Do I need a specific pixel size or file size?

-This route stores 480×640 px and about 40-10240 KB.
+This page lists 480×640 px and about 40-10240 KB.
 Get the crop right first, then export near those values if the destination portal expects them.

 Why does the passport pixels wording matter on this page?

-Because the same physical size can appear on other routes.
-If the checklist or office wording specifically mentions passport pixels, matching that named route is safer than reusing a nearby preset with the same dimensions.
+Because the same physical size can appear on other pages.
+If the checklist or office wording specifically mentions passport pixels, matching that named page is safer than reusing a nearby preset with the same dimensions.

 Can I replace this with another 480×640 px page?

-Only if the route title, country, document type, and submission context also match.
-Shared size alone is not enough, especially for passport s routes.
+Only if the profile title, country, document type, and submission context also match.
+Shared size alone is not enough, especially for passport s profiles.

 Does this page guarantee acceptance on its own?